Image of an avocado producer displaying his produce

 Producer 1, Producer, farmer, stakeholder, supply chain, farm-level, smallholder

-to help small-scale and emerging producers adopt good agricultural practices
+to help small-scale and emerging producers adopt more responsible farming practices

 PFA 3, Primary Farm Assurance, PFA, primary solution, capacity building, stepwise